hamzaalictn/Dover_Assesment/Dover_Assesment/README.md

 JUnit  - Is a unit testing framework for the Java programming language.
 JUnit has been important in the development of test-driven development

-Cucumber - Is used to achieve behavior-driven development (BDD).
-With Gherkin, it allows expected software behaviours to be specified in a logical language that customers can understand.And It runs automated acceptance tests written in a behavior-driven development (BDD) style.
+Cucumber - I used cucumber to achieve behavior-driven development (BDD).
+With Gherkin, it allows expected software behaviours to be specified in a logical language that customers can understand.
+And It runs automated acceptance tests written in a behavior-driven development (BDD) style.

 Extent - My framework generates detailed Cucumber-html reports which makes it is easy to read and understand to non-technical team members.
 My reports have details test steps and screenshots for any failures that may occur.
-It can also do metrics on what percentage is passing, failing, skipped etc
+If requested with a small adjustment, it can also make metrics on the percentage of passing, failing, skipped, etc.

 IDE - I used IntelliJ in my current framework.